pinecone-io/tse-challenge/README.md

 Do not spend time on:

 * Multiple edits to your writing
-* Making the Rails app pretty
 * Code tests

-If you've ever written rails before, we expect the Rails challenge to take about 30 minutes.
+If you've ever written Python before, we expect the notebook challenge to take about 30 minutes.
 You can spend as long as you need, though, don't stress if you're learning on the fly.

 We think the written responses should take about 1.5 hours total.
 When we write responses to customers, we usually spend about 10 minutes each.
 We're not immune to typos ether.